kubernetes/community/contributors/design-proposals/autoscaling/hpa-status-conditions.md

 - *FailedRescale*: a scale update was needed and the HPA controller was unable to actually update the scale subresource of the target scalable.

-- *SuccesfulRescale*: a scale update was needed and everything went properly.
+- *SuccessfulRescale*: a scale update was needed and everything went properly.

 - *FailedUpdateStatus*: the HPA controller failed to update the status of